 This is not true.
 The National Reference Laboratory is UKAS accredited.

 Why won’t the staff at RIPL (Rare and Imported Pathogens Laboratory) discuss my Lyme test results with me?

-Put simply, RIPL can discuss your results with your doctor, but it is illegal for them to discuss results with patients.
+Put simply, RIPL can discuss your results with your doctor, but it is against regulations for them to discuss results with patients.
 Doctors who consult with patients are registered by the General Medical Council in the UK.
 It is a criminal offence for a doctor to practise medicine in the UK – which includes giving any advice to patients – if he/she is not registered with the GMC.
 Check the GMC Medical Register to ensure that they are.

 Scientists who work in medical laboratories in the UK are required to hold a different type of authorisation to perform their tasks within the laboratory.